-Now, we know what you’re thinking: with constant hard work, your kiddo will get stronger and changing the speed along won’t do it anymore.
+Now, we know what you’re thinking: with constant hard work, your kiddo will get stronger and changing the speed alone won’t do it anymore.
 Don’t worry, we have adjustable support force just for this!

 The Support Force allows you to adjust how hard the motors work to help your child.
 This Trexo feature is essentially the strength, the muscle, of the robotic legs.
 The higher the Support Force, the stronger the robotics legs, the more weight they can lift and push.
 With lower Support Force, the robotics legs will feel weaker and won’t have as much ability to lift and push the weight.
 Therefore, your kiddo will need to help to actually propel themselves forward!

 In essence, when the user walks with higher Support Force they do not need to exert as much energy, because the Trexo will do most of the work to walk.
 As the Support Force is lowered, so is the energy the Trexo exerts to guide the user through the gait.

 A note of caution here however, just because the Support Force is high, it doesn’t mean your kiddo gets a free ride.
 Even with maximum support, they will need to engage those muscles at toe off and to weight bear with each step.
 Which brings us to our next Trexo feature: weight bearing.

 The Trexo can provide weight bearing assistance to kiddos who cannot weight bear and provide little to no assistance for those who can.

 As your child becomes more comfortable with the device, you can increase the amount of weight bearing.
 This will require them to work harder and can be done in a multitude of ways.
 For example, you can lower the Rifton frame, open the shin clamps, or remove the saddle all together.